alexandrosmagos/dyn-dns-list/README.md

-> **Notice:** Due to a significant increase in traffic to this repository recently, all domains have been scraped and updated as of today (17/02/2024).
-We've added an automatic scraper for the Dynu provider and are currently developing a workflow to automatically run and update the files.
-Stay tuned for more updates.
+> **Notice:** Due to a significant increase in traffic to this repository recently, all domains have been scraped and updated as of today (18/02/2024).
+We've added an automatic scraper for the Dynu provider and are doing the final touch ups to the daily workflow that runs and updates the links.

-**Domains Last Update: 17/02/2024**
+**Domains Last Update: 18/02/2024**

 # Dynamic DNS domain list (2024) - 30772 domains